 California requires law enforcement officers with field or investigative duties to complete training on human trafficking.
 California does not allow single party consent to audiotaping.
 Judges may authorize wiretapping in investigations of human trafficking but not CSEC investigations.
-No law expressly authorizes the use of a decoy to investigate prostitution of children or the Internet in the investigation of child sex trafficking cases, but law enforcement may use the Internet to investigate human trafficking or CSEC crimes relying on the sending harmful matter to children via the Internet and lewd or lascivious acts involving children statutes.
+No law expressly prohibits a defense as to the use of a decoy to investigate prostitution of children or the Internet in the investigation of child sex trafficking cases.
+Law enforcement are not expressly authorized to use the Internet to investigate human trafficking or CSEC crimes and an offender must make direct communication with a minor to violate the minor Internet solicitation offense.
 California has established a statewide reporting and response system and law enforcement must report missing and located children.